 Black Hole Activity Not Evolving in Central Cluster Galaxies

-We present a systematic study of X-ray cavities using archival Chandra observations of nearby galaxy clusters selected by their Sunyaev-Zel'dovich (SZ) signature in the Planck survey, which provides a nearly unbiased mass-selected sample to explore the entire AGN feedback duty cycle.
-Based on X-ray image analysis, we report that 30 of the 164 clusters show X-ray cavities, which corresponds to a detection fraction of 18%.
+I study the evolution of AGN feedback on central Brightest Cluster Galaxies.
+We presented a systematic study of X-ray cavities using archival Chandra observations of Planck selected clusters, which provides a nearly unbiased mass-selected sample.
+We measured an detected rate of AGN bubbles of 18%.
 After correcting for spatial resolution to match the high-z SPT-SZ sample, the detection fraction decreases to 9%, consistent with the high-z sample, hinting that the AGN feedback has not evolved across almost 8 Gyrs.

 Learn more